manthysbr/llm_apps/README.md

 HeraCorps is a mock enterprise created by me, in order to demonstrate the capabilities of llms in automating various business functions through specialized AI agents.
 Some of them are just for fun/experimentation but the idea is in the code.

-This is just for study purposes, so be free to use the code elsewhere!
+This is just for research purposes, so be free to use the code elsewhere!

 ## 🌟 Features